lanl/scico/docs/source/contributing.rst

 9. Create a new pull request to the ``main`` branch; see `the GitHub instructions <https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.

 10. The SCICO maintainers will review and merge your PR.
-    The SCICO project favors the ``squash and merge`` option for merging PRs.
+    The SCICO project recommends the ``squash and merge`` option for merging PRs.

 11. Delete the branch after it has been merged.